Always Time to Die: A Novel

 Good fit if you want...

-Strong option when you want a story-first lane that moves.
-Smart choice if you want a readable story arc with forward motion.
+- Works well when you want a readable story arc with forward motion.

 Maybe skip if...